Jayant2009/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by existing digital lending platform,
-- References if any...
+- References: google, anaconda.com,upgrad
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on EDA for [Lending club case study] on Upgrad.

 ## Contact
-Created by [@Jayant2009] - feel free to contact me!
+Created by [@Jayant2009] and  [Saurabh Rai]- feel free to contact us!

 <!-- Optional -->